Continue Certification

 Status Designations

-We routinely report through our website or by mail whether a physician is a candidate in the examination system or a diplomate.
-The Diplomate and Candidate Directory will display these status designations to the public and others interested in obtaining information about board-certified anesthesiologists.
+We routinely report through our website whether a physician is in the examination system and seeking certification or a current board certified anesthesiologist.
+The Physician Directory, also referred to as the Diplomate Directory will display these status designations to the public and others interested in obtaining information about board-certified anesthesiologists.

 Diplomate status is limited to the period of time the physician’s certification is valid.